You won’t believe how easy it is to create stunning gingerbread house displays with these simple gingerbread house ideas and tips from the pros.

 This snowman from Sweetopia is made from rolled fondant:

-Now that you have these pro tips under your belt, you can get started on making your own amazing gingerbread houses.
+Now that you have these pro tips under your belt, you can get started on making your own amazing gingerbread houses (we make them every year as a part of our Christmas traditions!).
 Keep reading for more great DIY Gingerbread House resources.
 I’ve done the legwork for you and I found the best gingerbread house recipes and inspiration on the web.

 5 Homemade Gingerbread House Recipes